azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 #looking at the first few rows of first column & columns 5-10. columns 2-4 are unadjusted data.
 ```

-Some more data cleaning & adjustment: remove "," from the data so we can coveniently convert from one to another form of data types.
+Some more data cleaning & adjustment: remove "," from the data so we can conveniently convert from one to another form of data types.

 ``` r
 EconNews[] <- lapply(EconNews, gsub, pattern=',', replacement='')